 Donation-based crowdfunding campaigns work by asking your network of donors to give money to a cause.

-Crowdfunding is especially good for nonprofit fundraising online because it allows you to make the most of your hard earned network of supporters.
+Crowdfunding is especially good for nonprofit fundraising online because it allows you to make the most of your hard-earned network of supporters.

 By using social media, your nonprofit organization can tap into all of your followers, friends, family, and coworkers easily and…

-So I’m sure you can see how putting in the work to establish a strong online audience ahead of time will be helpful to having a successful crowdfunding campaign.
+So I’m sure you can see how putting in the work to establish a strong online audience ahead of time will be helpful to have a successful…

 There are a ton of options for hosting a crowdfunding campaign online.